Kitten: Amino acids

-The lack of readily available glucose from the limited carbohydrates in the diet has resulted to the adaptation of the liver to produce glucose from the breakdown components of protein—amino acids.
-The enzymes that breakdown amino acids are constantly active in cats.
+The lack of readily available glucose from the limited carbohydrates in the diet has resulted in the liver adapting to produce glucose from the breakdown components of protein — amino acids.
+The enzymes that break down amino acids are constantly active in cats.
 Thus, cats need a constant source of protein in their diet.
-Kittens require an increased amount of protein to supply readily available amino acids for daily maintenance and for building new body components because they are constantly growing.
+Because they are constantly growing, kittens require an increased amount of protein to supply readily available amino acids for daily maintenance and for building new body components.
 There are many required amino acids for kittens.
-Histidine is required at no greater than 30% in kitten diets, since consuming histidine-free diets causes weight loss.
-Tryptophan is required at 0.15%, seeing as it maximizes performance at this level.
-Kittens also need the following amino acids supplemented in their diet: arginine to avoid an excess of ammonia in the blood, otherwise known as hyperammonemia, isoleucine, leucine, valine, lysine, methionine as a sulfur-containing amino acid, asparagine for maximal growth in the early post-weaning kitten, threonine and taurine to prevent central retinal degeneration.
+A dietary level of approximately 0.3% histidine is necessary for kittens since histidine-free diets cause weight loss.
+Tryptophan is required at about 0.15% as this level maximizes performance in kittens.
+Kittens also need the following amino acids supplemented in their diet: arginine to avoid an excess of ammonia in the blood — otherwise known as hyperammonemia, isoleucine, leucine, valine, lysine, methionine as a sulfur-containing amino acid, asparagine for maximal growth in the early post-weaning kitten, threonine, and taurine to prevent central retinal degeneration.

 Vitamins

 Fat-soluble vitamins

-Vitamin A is required in kitten diets because cats cannot convert carotenes to retinol in the intestinal mucosa because they lack the necessary enzyme; this vitamin must be supplemented in the diet.
+Vitamin A is required in kitten diets because cats cannot convert carotenes to retinol in the intestinal mucosa due to a lack of the necessary enzyme; therefore, this vitamin must be supplied in the diet.
 Vitamin E is another required vitamin in kitten diets; deficiency leads to steatitis, causing the depot fat to become firm and yellow-orange in colour, which is painful and leads to death.
-Also, vitamin D is an essential vitamin because cats cannot convert it from precursors in the skin.
+Also, vitamin D is essential because cats cannot convert it from precursors in the skin.

 Water-soluble vitamins

-Cats can synthesize niacin, but their breakdown exceeds the rate that it can be synthesized and thus, have a higher need for it, which can be fulfilled through an animal-based diet.
-Pyridoxine (vitamin B6) is required in increased amounts because it is needed to produce amino acids.
-Vitamin B12 is an AAFCO-recommended vitamin that is essential in the metabolism of carbohydrates and protein and maintains a healthy nervous system, healthy mucous membranes, healthy muscle and heart function, and, in general, promotes normal growth and development.
-Choline is also a AAFCO recommended ingredient for kittens, which is important for neurotransmission in the brain and as a component of membrane phospholipids.
-Biotin is another AAFCO-recommended vitamin to support thyroid and adrenal glands and the reproductive and nervous systems.
-Kittens also require riboflavin (vitamin B2) for heart health, pantothenic acid (vitamin B5), and folacin.
+Cats can synthesize niacin, but its breakdown exceeds the rate at which it can be synthesized, so they have a higher requirement for it, which can be fulfilled through an animal-based diet.
+Pyridoxine (vitamin B6) is required in increased amounts because it is essential for amino acid metabolism.
+Vitamin B12 is an AAFCO-recommended vitamin that is essential for the metabolism of carbohydrates and protein, supports the nervous system and mucous membranes, contributes to muscle and heart function, and promotes normal growth and development.
+Choline is also an AAFCO-recommended ingredient for kittens; it is important for neurotransmission in the brain and serves as a component of membrane phospholipids.
+Biotin (vitamin B7) is another AAFCO-recommended vitamin that supports the thyroid and adrenal glands as well as the reproductive and nervous systems.
+Kittens also require riboflavin (vitamin B2) for heart health, pantothenic acid (vitamin B5), and folacin (vitamin B9).

 Metabolism aids

 Since kitten diets are very high in calories, ingredients must be implemented to ensure adequate digestion and utilization of these calories.
 Choline chloride is an ingredient that maintains fat metabolism.
-Biotin and niacin are also active in the metabolism of fats, carbs and protein.
+Biotin and niacin are also active in the metabolism of fats, carbs, and protein.
 Riboflavin is also necessary for the digestion of fats and carbohydrates.
-These are the main metabolism aids incorporated into kitten diets to ensure nutrient usage is maximized.
+These are the main metabolic aids incorporated into kitten diets to maximize nutrient utilization.